Red-Rapious/Elements-LaTeX/README.md

 ![Current interface screenshot](/assets/screenshots/current_screenshot.png)

 ## Building the project
-This project uses `npm` and `electron`.

-Start by [installing `Node.js`](https://nodejs.org/en/download/) if not already done.
+Start by [installing `Node.js`](https://nodejs.org/en/download/) and git if not already done.
 Type the following commands to clone the `Elements-LaTeX` repository and install the dependencies:

 ```
 mkdir elements-latex